 b.
 Team – a Federal civilian or military team which may include a Federal partner including contractor, tribal/state/local agency, or non-profit organization that worked with the Federal community on the subject project.

 c.
-Agency Senior Sustainability Officers or their designee will review the applications that have been submitted by their agency and will decide which will be forwarded for consideration.
+Agency Chief Sustainability Officers or their designee will review the applications that have been submitted by their agency and will decide which will be forwarded for consideration.

 d.
 Subject Matter Expert Review